 Former Cop Calls for Greater Standardization

-Dr. M.L.
-Dantzker, former Fort Worth, Texas, police officer, criminal justice professor and mental health specialist, wrote his doctoral dissertation on the role psychologists’ play in the pre-hiring screenings of police recruits.
+Criminal justice professor and mental health specialist Dr. M.L.
+Dantzker, a former police officer in Fort Worth, Texas, wrote his doctoral dissertation on the role psychologists’ play in the pre-hiring screenings of police recruits.

 In 2011, he wrote a journal article for the APA underlining the need for consistency and standardization in pre-employment psychological screenings for police applicants.

 Dantzker cites his own experience in taking a psychological evaluation in Texas, where the state requires only that a psychologist use two personality tests in evaluating a candidate, as an example of how different each state’s standards can be.
 “That’s all they required us to do, basically, is just that,” Dantzker tells Truthout.

 Despite the Association of Chiefs of Police’s guidelines, there remains no informal consensus as to what protocols and standards should be used and why, or which personality tests, typically in the form of multiple-choice and sentence-completion questionnaires, are most appropriate for potential police recruits.

 “Every psychologist in Texas can choose whatever personality inventories they want to use and can do whatever else they might want to do, all within what the departments are willing to pay for,” Dantzker said.
 “That sets us up for a very, what I consider, inconsistent, unstable protocol and procedure for doing [evaluations].”

 This inconsistency lends itself to a kind of loophole in which one psychologist may determine that an applicant is unsuitable, but another, using a different set of assessment tools, may determine just the opposite, potentially allowing applicants with violent tendencies into police ranks.